 It is followed by the author, his/her tradition, nation of origin (when alive and current nation, if different), and date of publication or year of death if there was no publication.

-Here are a just a few of the expressions for an inkling.
+Here are a just a few of the expressions and quotations for an inkling.

 He, the door of whose breast has been opened,

 Jalal ad-Din Rumi Sufism Tajikistan, Turkey (Persia) 1230

 Harmony would lose its attractiveness if it did not have a background of discord.

 Unknown Taoism China Traditional

 In moments when the inner lamps are lit